thewhitetulip/intro-to-vuejs/1_introduction.md

 We now have a new requirement, we need to add the feature to assign tasks to someone.

-Since Vue is going to handle everything in the front end, we first need to add `assign` as a part of the `todo` object.

-`todo: {title: '', text:'', assign:''},`
+We first need to add `assign` as a part of the `todo` object `todo: {title: '', text:'', assign:''},`

-Add a new `<input >` with the v-model as `todo.assign`. it'll bind the input field and the todo object's assign field's values.
+Then we need to add a new `<input >` with the v-model as `todo.assign`.
+It'll do two way binding of the input field and `todo.assign`.

-make the changes to the template and add a new `{{ todo.assign }}`.
+Lastly, we need to display the new variable while rendering.
+Just adding a new `{{ todo.assign }}` would be enough.

 Save and open the page in a browser.
 There is one catch, not all tasks have an assign field.
 There is a way to handle this in Vue.
 It is by using the `v-if` directive.

 ## v-if
 v-if directive will show the HTML tag only if there is a value in the object assigned to it.

+## v-else-if
+This is a new tag in Vue2.1, it allows a proper if-else statement which we are so familiar with from other languages to be used in Vue templates.

 ## The template tag

 In our example, there is another catch, we are rendering the content just by doing `{{}}`.
 This begs the question as to where to place the `v-if`.
-This is where the `<template>` tag comes in handy.
-It is a blank tag which does nothing provided by Vue in this condition.
+Because `v-if` is to be used in a html tag.
+The `<template>` tag was created for this purpose only.
+It is a blank tag which can be wrapped around a group of elements if we want to conditional render them.

 Make the following change to the HTML

     {{ todo.title }} : {{ todo.text }}
     <template v-if="todo.assign"> {{ :todo.assign }}</template>

-This will render todo.assign only if the task has the value in the object.
+This will render `todo.assign` only if the task has the value in the object.

 Save and open the page in a browser and add a new task with keeping the assign field blank and one with assign field as any value.
 You'll notice that only in the second case does the value display on the html page.

 ## Polishing